crf8472/libarcsdec/BUILD.md

 ## Building libarcsdec on Linux and \*BSD

 Libarcsdec is written in C++14.
 It was developed mainly (but not exclusively) for Linux.
-It's runtime dependencies depend on the required codec or container format support.
+It's runtime dependencies are configurable and may depend on the required codec or container format support.
 With ffmpeg available, libarcsdec supports virtually every lossless codec and any container format.
 It was not tested whether libarcsdec builds out-of-the-box on BSDs but don't expect major issues.

 ## Buildtime dependencies

-### Mandatory Buildtime dependencies
+### Mandatory Buildtime Dependencies

 - C++-14-compliant-compiler with C++ standard library
 - ``cmake`` >= 3.9.6